Top of the page

-cells, or other substances in your urine.
+A urine test checks the colour, clarity (clear or cloudy), concentration, and acidity (pH) of your urine.
+It also checks your levels of protein, sugar, blood cells, or other substances in your urine.
 This test is sometimes called a urinalysis.

-A urine test may be
+A urine test may be done:

 A urine test can be done in your doctor's office, clinic, or lab.
 Or you may be asked to collect a urine sample at home.
 Then you can take it to the office or lab for testing.

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter R266 in the search box to learn more about "Urine Test: About This Test."
+Enter R266 in the search box to learn more about "Urine Test: About This Test".

-© 2006-2016 Healthwise, Incorporated.
+© 2006-2022 Healthwise, Incorporated.
+All rights reserved.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.